Monday, November 4, 2024

 Lunches:

-Instant Pot baked potatoes (Platings + Pairings) with toppings
+Instant Pot baked potatoes (Platings + Pairings) and toppings

 Dinners: